More than 5 Facts about the Amazing GREYABBEY or GREY ABBEY in Newtownards, County Down

 Check out the Visitors Centre

-A Visitor Center is now annexed to Greyabbey, which sheds the light on the Abbey and its monks.
+A Visitor Center is now annexed to Greyabbey, which sheds light on the Abbey and its monks.
 Young visitors can try on monks’ costumes and solve puzzles.
 A small kitchen garden has been established as well for local primary school children to learn how to grow flowers and vegetables.

 “Absolutely wonderful place of Christian history in Ireland….Grey Abbey was the last of several stops during an all-day tour when our cruise ship was in port at Belfast.
 Even tho we’d spent much of the day touring churches, cathedrals & towns where St. Patrick founded them, preached there or was buried, this ruin of the 1st Cistercian monastery in Ireland was very interesting, indeed.
 Not only was it founded by a woman, but it was also the 1st abbey to be built in this part of the world with Gothic architecture.
 The information & signage on the site is superb & almost gives one the feeling the abby is still functioning.
 We were able to picture how life was here during medieval times & it provided a quiet spot for meditation.
 This is certainly another “must see” spot for those who like history, Gothic architecture & a look into the past.”